javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-editor/article.md

 ## Let's not argue

-The editors in the lists above are those that me or my friends -- good developers use for a long time and are happy with.
+The editors in the lists above are those that me or my friends -- good developers are using for a long time and are happy with.

 There are other great editors in our big world, please choose the one you like the most.